 Approximately \$1.8 million of closure charges for the year ended December 31, 2018 related to one IHOP franchise restaurant closed during 2018, with the remainder primarily related to adjustments to the estimated reserve for IHOP and Applebee's restaurants closed prior to 2017.
 Approximately \$2.2 million of closure charges for the year ended December 31, 2017 related to one IHOP company-operated restaurant closed during 2017, with the remainder primarily related to adjustments to the estimated reserve for IHOP and Applebee's restaurants closed prior to 2017.
-Approximately \$0.7 million of closure charges for the year ended December 31, 2016 related to one IHOP franchise restaurant closed during 2016, with the rest of the charges related to adjustments to the estimated reserve for IHOP and Applebee's restaurants closed prior to 2016.
+Approximately \$0.7 million of closure charges for the year ended December 31, 2016 related to one IHOP franchise restaurants closed during 2016, with the rest of the charges related to adjustments to the estimated reserve for IHOP and Applebee's restaurant closed during 2016, with the rest of the charges related to adjustments to the estimated reserve for IHOP and Closed prior to 2016.